AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-25-ES6#12-sets-weaksets-maps-weakmaps.md

 As you can see, at the end we tried to add "Dad" again but the `Set` still remained the same because a `Set` can only take **unique values**.

-Let's continue using the same `Set` and see what methd we can use.
+Let's continue using the same `Set` and see what methd we can use on it.

 ``` js
 family.size;